Kristina01111000/Drws_site/README.md

 3/28
-Do the lesson chats for the new quizzes -> 7,8,9 -> make sure to make the comments match the tone of previous comments from the same users and make the pages for them, do at least 2 comments for each, try to get 4
+Do the lesson chats for the new quizzes -> 7,8,9 -> make sure to make the comments match the tone of previous comments from the same users and make the pages for them, do at least 2 comments for each, try to get 4 When app is ready it goes under the programs page correct?
-	Make slide for the wellness self check -> when it is finalized, picture is done Add new wellness self check pdf to the page add the lines that Dr W is going to send about the score When app is ready it goes under the programs page correct?

 make sure the pdfs all look good on the site